pavlin-policar/openTSNE/README.md

 Note that all the aspects of optimization can be controlled via the `.optimize` method, see the docs for an extensive list of parameters.

-## Future work

-- Automatically determine which nearest neighbor/gradient method to use depending on the data set size.

 ## References